soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-unlimited-archiving.md

 - After you turn on auto-expanding archiving, it can't be turned off.

 - Auto-expanding archiving is supported for cloud-based archive mailboxes in an Exchange hybrid deployment for users who have an on-premises primary mailbox.
 However, after auto-expanding archiving is enabled for a cloud-based archive mailbox, you can't off-board that archive mailbox back to the on-premises Exchange organization.
+Note that auto-expanding archiving isn't supported for on-premises mailboxes in Exchange Server 2010.

 - For a list of Outlook clients that users can use to access items in the additional storage area in their archive mailbox, see the "Outlook requirements for accessing items in an auto-expanded archive" section in [Overview of unlimited archiving in Office 365](unlimited-archiving.md#outlook-requirements-for-accessing-items-in-an-auto-expanded-archive).